Devadasu (1953 film): Production

 Devadasu was directed by Vedantham Raghavayya and produced by D. L. Narayana under the production banner of Vinodha Pictures.
 It was produced simultaneously in Telugu and Tamil languages (the latter as Devadas).
 The film's script, which was written by Chakrapani, was based on the novel Devdas by Sarat Chandra Chattopadhyay.
-The story of Devadasu revolves around a feudal lord's son Devadasu falling in love with a poor girl Parvati.
+The story of Devadasu centers around a feudal lord's son Devadasu falling in love with a poor girl Parvati.
 Due to differences in their social and economic status, Devadasu cannot marry his childhood love and Parvati marries an old man.
 Unable to forget her, he becomes alcoholic.
 Devadasu was the first Telugu adaptation of Chattopadhyay's novel, and Devadas was the second Tamil adaptation of the same, following the 1937 Devadas directed by and starring P. V. Rao.

 The film was launched by Vinoda Pictures with Akkineni Nageswara Rao and Sowcar Janaki as the lead pair.
 After a week of shooting, the film was shelved due to the view that such a story might not succeed in Telugu; the production company instead produced Shanti, which became a failure.
 One of the partners, D. L. Narayana then decided to revive Devadasu as an independent producer.
 Janaki, who was originally chosen for the character of Parvati, was replaced by Savitri.
 Arani Sathyanarayana portrayed the role of Devadasu's man Friday.
 Peketi Sivaram, who went on to become a famous director, portrayed the role of Bhagawan.
 S. V. Ranga Rao, C. S. R. Anjaneyulu, and Surabhi Kamalabai were selected to portray supporting roles.
-Lalitha of the Travancore Sisters was signed to play Chandramukhi, the prostitute.
+Lalitha of the Travancore Sisters was signed to play Chandramukhi, the courtesan.

 Samudrala Sr. and Udaykumar wrote the dialogue for the Telugu and Tamil versions, respectively.
 B. S. Ranga was recruited as the director of photography, and P. V. Narayana edited the film.
 Vali and Kotwankar were the art directors.

 Principal photography commenced with Nagaraja Rao, a still photographer shooting some stills of Nageswara Rao in the guise of Devadasu, with a glass in his hand and the looks of a drunkard.
 Rao also took shots of Savitri in Parvati's make-up in Naarsu's Studio.
 Impressed with these stills, Narayana decided to use the same make-up for the real shooting of the film.
 He showed these make-up stills to Mangayya, the make-up man, who followed the same.
 Nageswara Rao, who portrayed the titular character, later recalled that Vedantam, being a Kuchipudi dance exponent and an experienced stage actor, used to enact the scenes before the actors, thereby making their job easy.
 He even recalled that the director shot him only at night so that he could give the character a "drunken, droopy" look.
 Those night-time shots were filmed over 50 days.
 The final length of both versions was 17260 feet.